opensovereigncloud/libvirt-provider/docs/architecture/components.md

 ## Related Components

-A high-level architecture design of components related to the `libvirt-provider` can be found [here](./README.md).
+A high-level architecture design of components related to the `libvirt-provider` can be found in the [architecture overview](./README.md).